Physician, Cancer Survivor, Author

 Latest Blog Posts

-Last month, I heard the disappointing news that the Center for Medicare/Medicaid Services plans on ending reimbursement for virtual visits by December 31, 2024 for all medical appointments other than in rural locations or for mental health.
+Last month, I heard the disappointing news that the Center for Medicare/Medicaid Services may end reimbursement for virtual visits by December 31, 2024 for all medical appointments other than in rural locations or for mental health.
 Ironically, I was attending a meeting virtually when this announcement came through.
-The proposal was somehow tied to…
+The proposal was somehow tied to the…